Roles and Responsibilities

 Transportation Innovative Partnerships Program

-The Commission may receive and may solicit concepts or proposals for eligible public-private partnership (PPP) projects.
+The Commission may receive and solicit concepts or proposals for eligible public-private partnership (PPP) projects.
 In consultation with the Governor, it may execute, reject, or continue negotiations on proposed PPP projects.

 Route Jurisdiction Transfer Program